GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/vllm-podsnapshots-reference-architecture.md

-The Kubernetes manifests are in `platforms/gke/base/use-cases/inference-ref-arch/kubernetes-manifests/online-inference-gpu/vllm-podsnapshot-fast-restore`, with overlays for NVIDIA L4 and H100 accelerators.
+The Kubernetes manifests are in `platforms/gke/base/use-cases/inference-ref-arch/kubernetes-manifests/online-inference-gpu/vllm-podsnapshot-fast-restore`, with overlays for NVIDIA L4, H100, and RTX Pro 6000 accelerators.

 Related patterns built on the same reference architecture: